 4. Color is a crucial element in the series.

-Color is a code on Breaking Bad.
+Some fans believe color is a code on Breaking Bad.
 When a character chooses drab tones, they’re usually going through something, like withdrawal (Jesse) or chemo (Walt).
 Their wardrobe might turn darker as their stories skew darker—like when Marie ditched her trademark purple for black while she was under protective custody.
 Also, pink signals death, whether it’s on a teddy bear or Saul Goodman’s button down shirt.

 5. Breaking Bad and The Walking Dead exist in the same universe.